lukes/ember-cli-full-screen/README.md

 * `enterFullScreen`
 * `exitFullScreen`

-And the boolean property: `fullscreen` to check if the component is in fullscreen.
+And the boolean property `fullscreen` to check if the component is fullscreened.

 Fullscreen can additionally be exited by hitting `Esc`.